 Compliance Consultant, , a trading style of IYC Cubed Limited Registered in England & Wales under Reg no 08878921.

-The EU General Data Protection Regulation (“GDPR”) came into force across the European Union on 25 th May 2018 and brings with it the most significant changes to data protection law in two decades.
-Based on privacy by design and taking a risk-based approach, the GDPR has been designed to meet the requirements of the digital age.
+The EU General Data Protection Regulation (“GDPR”) came into force across the European Union on 25th May 2018 and brings with it the most significant changes to data protection law in two decades.
+Based on privacy by design and taking a risk-based approach, the EU GDPR has been designed to meet the requirements of the digital age.

 Compliance Consultant (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
-However, we recognise our obligations in updating and expanding this program to meet the demands of the GDPR and the UK’s Data Protection Bill.
+However, we recognise our obligations in updating and expanding this program to meet the demands of the EU GDPR , transposed and embedded into the UK’s Data Protection Act 2018 .

 Compliance Consultant are dedicated to safeguarding the personal information under our remit and in developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
 Our preparation and implementation objectives for GDPR compliance have been summarised in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

 Information Audit – we carried out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.
 We logged this information appropriately and review it when there is any change in reasons for processing.

 Policies & Procedures – we have revised/implemented new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including: –